Borletti-Buitoni Trust

 Alec Frank-Gemmill - Video

-A SHORT HISTORY OF THE 19th-CENTURY HORN II
+A SHORT HISTORY OF THE 19th-CENTURY HORN

 Alec Frank-Gemmill introduces the Cor solo

-A SHORT HISTORY OF THE 19th-CENTURY HORN I
+A SHORT HISTORY OF THE 19th-CENTURY HORN

 Alec Frank-Gemmill introduces Beethoven’s Cor d’orchestre

-THE HORN IS A NOBLE AND MELANCHOLY INSTRUMENT
+A NOBLE AND MELANCHOLY INSTRUMENT

 Alec Frank-Gemmill records his debut disc for BIS

 For his first major project using his BBT Fellowship 2014 money, horn player Alec Frank-Gemmill broke new ground in matching four period horns with four period pianos for his debut recording for BIS.
 The logistics of getting all eight instruments together in one place for the recording in Cologne in January 2016 was only the start for an invigorating musical voyage of discovery with pianist Alasdair Beatson.
-Taking its title from a typically astute comment by Hector Berlioz (otherwise not included on the disc), the BIS recording The Horn is a Noble and Melancholy Instrument (BIS SACD 2228) is out Spring 2017 and BBT filmed Alec and Alasdair as they recorded the disc.
+Taking its title from a typically astute comment by Hector Berlioz (otherwise not included on the disc), the BIS recording A Noble and Melancholy Instrument (BIS SACD 2228) is out Spring 2017 and BBT filmed Alec and Alasdair as they recorded the disc.

-A SHORT HISTORY OF THE 19th-CENTURY HORN III
+A SHORT HISTORY OF THE 19th-CENTURY HORN

 Alec Frank-Gemmill turns to Vienna and the Wienerhorn’s pumpenvalve

-A SHORT HISTORY OF THE 19th-CENTURY HORN IV
+A SHORT HISTORY OF THE 19th-CENTURY HORN

 ALEC FRANK-GEMMILL AT THE LAST WEDNESDAYS AT WILTON’S